 Extreme is a music label based in Melbourne, Australia.
-Extreme has an international focus with a further office in Salt Lake City, USA.
+Extreme has an international focus with distribution based in Atlanta, GA, USA

 Extreme releases genre defying experimental works that dip into and out of electronic, soundtrack, world/ethnic, ambient, free jazz, noise and musique concrete, often mixing and matching combinations of all of these styles.